 A few brief biographical details about me: I was born and raised here in Vancouver, and attended University in Ontario prior to doing a lot of traveling and working abroad.
 I am an enraptured parent to Genevieve (or Miss Milk, as she is commonly known), who was born on April 10, 2005.
 I am married to her Dad, a very sweet man called Tim, who is an incredible source of love and support to me.

-Some other random personal tidbits: I am a left-handed Capricorn with a wicked sweet tooth who is also a proud reformed smoker, tennis enthusiast (although I refuse to keep score), novel-reader, armchair fashionista and sewing fiend.
+Some other random personal tidbits: I am a left-handed Capricorn with a wicked sweet tooth who is also a proud reformed smoker, tennis enthusiast (although I refuse to keep score), novel-reader, armchair fashionista and gardener.

 I started experimenting with making washable menstrual pads in 1993 and wrote the first business plan for Lunapads in 1994.
 I was 25, and until the early 90s was actually fairly ambivalent around my period.
 Although I definitely considered myself to be a feminist, I had not yet considered the feminine hygiene products industry from a politicized perspective (at one point in fact, my University Women’s Center was considering looking onto purchasing tampons on a wholesale basis, which I never thought to question), and had yet to really start to get it about environmental issues.